 To determine the functional activity of Notch1, ATC cells were transiently transfected with luciferase constructs as previously described (13).
 Cells were plated onto 6-well plates in triplicate and allowed to adhere overnight.
-Wild-type CBF-1 luciferase reporter plasmid (a generous gift from Dr. Diane Hayward, Johns Hopkins University, Baltimore, MD) were cotransfected with cytomegalovirus β -galactosidase (CMV- β -gal; 0.5 μg) utilizing Lipofectamine 2000 Transfection Reagent (Invitrogen).
+Wild-type CBF-1 luciferase reporter plasmid (a generous gift from Dr. Diane Hayward, Johns Hopkins University) were cotransfected with cytomegalovirus $\beta$ -galactosidase (CMV- $\beta$ -gal; 0.5 μg) utilizing Lipofectamine 2000 Transfection Reagent (Invitrogen).
 Twenty hours after transfection, cells were treated with different concentrations of resveratrol for another 48 hours.
 Cells were then harvested and lysed.
-Luciferase and β -galactosidase assays (Promega, Madison, WI) were performed in accordance with the manufacturer's instructions.
-Luciferase level was measured using a Monolight 2010 Luminometer (Analytical Luminescence Laboratory, San Diego, CA) and β -galactosidase activity was measured using a spectrophotometer at 420 nm (μ Quant; Bio-Tek Instruments).
-Luciferase activity was determined relative to β -galactosidase activity.
+Luciferase and $\beta$ -galactosidase assays (Promega) were conducted in accordance with the manufacturer's instructions.
+Luciferase level was measured using a Monolight 2010 Luminometer (Analytical Luminescence Laboratory) and $\beta$ -galactosidase activity was measured using a spectrophotometer at 420 nm (μQuant; Bio-Tek Instruments).
+Luciferase activity was determined relative to $\beta$ -galactosidase activity.